decretist/Dissertation/Chapter3/chapter3.markdown

 (*Causa* I appears as *Causa* II in Sg.)
 It contains a subset of canons and *dicta* found in Part I, presented in almost exactly the same order in which they appear in other versions of the *Decretum*.
-(There is one relatively minor exception with respect to the ordering of the texts, the four canons corresponding to D.32 c.3, c.4, c.6, and c.7 are inserted between the canons corresponding to D.31 c.6 and D.31 c.7.)
+(There is one relatively minor exception with respect to the ordering of the texts: the four canons corresponding to D.32 c.3, c.4, c.6, and c.7 are inserted between the canons corresponding to D.31 c.6 and D.31 c.7.)
 Larrainzar, “El Borrador de la ’Concordia’ de Graciano,” 653.
 Notably,